Family 13: History

 Ferrar transcribed two of these minuscules himself, accepting a previous transcription of 69 done by another person as trustworthy and adequate.
 He accepted a handmade copy of 124 from the hand of Dr. Ceriani, the Conservator of the Ambrosian Library at the time.
 The result of his work demonstrates the members of Family 13 do indeed seem to share a common pattern of distinctive shared readings not seen in other manuscripts.

-In 1913, textual critic Hermann von Soden’s work on the Greek New Testament seemed to confirm the assertion this family descended from a common archetype.
+In 1913, von Soden’s work on the Greek New Testament seemed to confirm the assertion this family descended from a common archetype.